5 of the Best Places in Ireland to Celebrate St. Patrick's Day

 If you aren’t one for big crowds, you might want to head to one of Ireland’s charming small towns which can offer many of the big city delights without the need to weave in and out of all those people.

 The Dublin St. Patrick’s Day parade will be hosted on the actual feast day, March 17, kicking off at noon.
-The theme this year is “Home is Where the Heart is,” with the nation’s leading street theater and pageant companies artistically coming together to provide spectacular creations and flamboyant performances that are inspired by “all things home.”
+The theme this year is “Storytelling,” with the nation’s leading street theater and pageant companies artistically coming together to provide spectacular creations and flamboyant performances that will take parade-goers on a journey.

 Bands from far and wide will be delivering their mesmerizing, uplifting rhythms and musical scores that will echo throughout the street during the procession.